 Note that some power supplies provide an 8-pin connector that can be split into a two 4-pin connectors, as shown in the image below, allowing it to be used with motherboards that require a 4-pin or an 8-pin connector.

 Download the user manual for the MSI 945GCM5-F Socket LGA 775 motherboard, made by MSI, to read the illustrated installation instructions.
-It can run the latest Intel Core 2 Duo processors and only uses the additional 12V four-pin connector.
+It runs Intel Core 2 Duo processors and only uses the additional 12V four-pin connector.

 It can be very frustrating if a power supply's cables are too short to reach the top or the bottom drive installed in a case, or if the ATX power leads donít reach to the motherboard when, say, it is installed in a full tower case.
 Lead extenders are available, but it's always best to buy a fully satisfactory power supply in the first place.
 Most quality brands of power supply provide plenty of cable length, while many of the cheaper brands do not.